kosmonautdnb/WatcomGL/README.md

 ## Mesa
 Comparing DJGPP Mesa to DJGPP WatcomGL:
 https://youtu.be/Hwof2DcAREU?si=CWSjkz_khNZ4ciQo

+OSMesa seems to be slower in the average use case.

 If you use DJGPP instead of WatcomC++ on DOS maybe this is an additional software OpenGL option:
 https://github.com/EMGD-Community/mesa/blob/master/docs/README.DJ
 Current Mesa Version is: 25.1.6.
 DJGPP was removed again from support as of Mesa6.5.3, in 2007, though.